ChemeketaCS/csweb/content/courses/cs162/202030/week01.md

 {{< youtube videoid="BwC--bd3VuA" title="Documentation" >}}
 {{< youtube videoid="P_XCKo0nP6o" title="WTH is UML?" >}}

+You can use [Violet](http://violet.sourceforge.net/) to draw your own UML diagrams.

 Complete this week's assignment—start early so that you have time to get assistance if you need it!